AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 I'm Aarav Ragoonanan, I created this scoring machine for extra practice, but I would appreciate any feedback, thanks!

 **Important Announcements**
-A new version of this scoring machine will be created later today.
+A new version of this scoring machine will be created soon.
 This includes:
 - Better command support
 - Crontab